-- (i) 5 sheets of each paper - (ii) Sketch book containing 50 sketches.
+- 1. 5 sheets of each paper (2 sheets of landscape & 3 sheets of composition) - 2.
+Sketch book containing 50 sketches.

 - 1. Learn how to capture space in front of them on canvas through the development and formation of landscape teaching in the open air - 2.
 Learn the depiction of natural scenery such as mountains, valleys, trees, rivers, forests etc. while learning the elements of art arranged in coherent composition - 3.
 Represent or replicate the nature's beauty on their canvas. - 4.
 Understand various aesthetic elements like light, colour, texture etc. to learn landscape. - 5.
 Gain knowledge on perspective